PradeepIITMBS/TDS-PROJECT-1/README.md

 ### Files in This Repository

+- **fetch_data.py**: Contain python code to extract data while tracking progress of fetched data.
 - **users.csv**: Contains details of GitHub users in Singapore with over 100 followers.
 - **repositories.csv**: Contains details of the public repositories of these users.
+- **trend.png**: Contains trend chart of top 10 languages of these users.
+- **trend.xlsx**: Contains trend table of top 10 languages of these users.